entando/entando-QE/Selenium_APPBUILDER/README.md

 __How to run the test__

-1) Open a bash terminal then positioned in the folder that contains pom.xml
+1) Open a terminal in the folder that contains pom.xml file
-2) If you run ALL tests type the command:
+2) Should you prefer to run ALL tests type the command:
 `mvn test`
-If you run a specific test type the command:
+To run a specific test type the command:
 `mvn -Dtest=SpecificTest.java test`
-If you run a series of tests type the command:
-`mvn -Dtest=DTEx* test`

-It's recommended to use output redirection to read tests results For Example:
-`mvn -Dtest=DTEx* test > Example-Results.txt`

-If you prefer you can run the tests on your favorite IDE likes NetBeans or IntelliJ.
+The tests can of course been run from your favorite IDE.